 A muted fern green colour, this colour is an homage to the mighty Staffordshire Moorlands.
 Home to the National Trust property Biddulph Grange, the Churnet Valley Railway and the UK’s largest and number one theme park Alton Towers Resort, as well as the breath-taking Roaches rocky crop and peaceful Rudyard Lake.

 Brick built bottle kilns were traditionally used to fire clay into pottery and with Staffordshire being the home of the ceramics industry, this deep red is reminiscent of the coal fires of yore.

 A popular location for cycling fans, the village of Waterhouse is around 8 miles from Leek right on the southern boundary of the Peak District National Park.

 Another small village situated in the Staffordshire Moorlands, the perfect place for breath-taking views and a countryside walk along the Churnet Valley Railway

 Our hand crafted cabinet doors are inspired by the local antique trade.
 To see the styles and read each story behind them, visit our door styles page.

-Named after the famous local Victorian architect, William Larner Sugden, this door style is of typical Victorian proportions.
-The Sugden reflects the late Victorian desire for more refined decoration.
+Named as an homage to the famous local Victorian architect, William Larner Sugden, this door style is of typical Victorian proportions.
+The Victorian door reflects the late Victorian desire for more refined decoration.
 With a wealth of local examples of Sugden’s work, our style is heavily influenced by him.

 Compton in Leek is the home of the Victorian All Saints Church, which was built by Norman Shaw in 1887.
-Along with William Morris, who worked in Leek around the same period, the Compton door style draws directly on their influence on the architecture in the local area.
+Along with William Morris, who worked in Leek around the same period, the Tongue and Groove door style draws directly on their influence on the architecture in the local area.